jacknugent/blog/src/utils/myExperiences/skills.md

 ### APIs & Back-End

 - Experience consuming both REST APIs and GraphQL
-- Created APIs using .NET Core
+- Created APIs using .NET Core and Express.js
 - Proficient in Headless CMS solutions using Drupal and WordPress.

 ### Big Data